-A Jam doughnut is a favourite treat in our house and they are really fun to make!
+A jam filled jelly doughnut is a favourite treat in our house and they are really fun to make!
 If you fancy a fun, sugar coated project this week, you must try these!

 So, I began calling their names, silence still reigned.
 I tried one more time before abandoning the washing to go and see what they were up to.

 I marched back to the kitchen but clearly wasn’t quick enough.
 The boys had managed to polish off an entire bag of fresh doughnuts I had bought that morning.
 As they both looked up at me innocently with sugar coated faces, I couldn’t be angry….
 I just need to remember to hide one away for me!

 Who doesn’t love a sugary project in the kitchen?
 Making jelly doughnuts filled with strawberry jam are so much fun!
 I love to watch the them turn a crispy golden brown as they float around in the oil.
 It reminds me of the days we used to visit the seafront pier as a child.
 You could buy fresh doughnuts and watch as they were made, using a special machine that would pour the batter into the oil.
 The little doughnuts would then trundle along a little oil path before being flung out into a bowl of sugar.
 Watching this was just as good as eating them in the end!